containers/podman/docs/source/markdown/podman-run.1.md

     $ podman inspect --format '{{ .PidFile }}' $CID
     /run/containers/storage/${storage-driver}-containers/$CID/userdata/pidfile

+#### **--chrootdirs**=*path*

+Path to a directory inside the container that should be treated as a `chroot` directory.
+Any Podman managed file (e.g., /etc/resolv.conf, /etc/hosts, etc/hostname) that is mounted into the root directory will be mounted into that location as well.
+Multiple directories should be separated with a comma.

 ## Exit Status

 The exit code from **podman run** gives information about why the container